 Healthcare provider should offer telehealth evaluations for patients with mild or moderate illness to discuss the need for testing.
-Advise ill persons to stay home and away from others until they have been asymptomatic and afebrile without the use of fever-reducing medications for at least 3 days; AND for at least 10 days since symptoms first appeared, i.e., the minimum length of time will be 10 days.
+Advise ill persons to stay home and away from others until they have been asymptomatic and afebrile without the use of fever-reducing medications for the most recent 24 hrs; AND for at least 10 days since symptoms first appeared, i.e., the minimum length of time will be 10 days.
 Providers should review quarantine and isolation guidance with patients referred for testing.
 We also have the guidance available in Spanish.
 See the standing order for congregate testing.

 Test Eligibility Criteria